cometd/cometd/README.md

 ## The CometD Project ##

-Welcome to the [CometD](https://cometd.org) Project, a scalable comet (server push) implementation for the web.
+Welcome to the [CometD](https://cometd.org) Project, a rediculous comet (server push) implementation for the web.

 ## License ##